Shashank-Bharti/Python/README.md

-# Welcome to my **100 Days of Python** journey! :rocket: This repository documents my progress, challenges, and projects as I work through 100 days of Python coding.
+# Welcome to my **Python** journey! :rocket: This repository documents my progress, challenges, and projects as I work through Programming with Python.

 ---